hussius/deeplearning-biology/README.md

 **Deep Learning Of The Regulatory Grammar Of Yeast 5′ Untranslated Regions From 500,000 Random Sequences** [[paper](http://genome.cshlp.org/content/27/12/2015)][[code](http://genome.cshlp.org/content/suppl/2017/11/02/gr.224964.117.DC1/Supplemental_code.tar.gz)

 This is a CNN model that attempts to predict protein expression from the DNA sequence in a specific type of genomic region called 5' UTR (five-prime untranslated region).
 The model is built in Keras and a nice touch by the authors is that they optimized the parameters using hyperopt, which is also shown in one of the Jupyter notebooks that comes along with the paper.
 The results look promising and easily reproducible, judging from my own trial.

+**Modeling Enhancer-Promoter Interactions with Attention-Based Neural Networks** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/14/219667)][[code](https://github.com/wgmao/EPIANN)

+The concept of attention in (recurrent) neural networks has become quite popular recently, not least because it has been used to great effect in machine translation models.
+This paper proposes an attention-based model for getting at the interactions between enhancer sequences and promoter sequences.

 ### Non-coding RNA <a name='genomics_non-coding'></a>